digital-asset/daml/README.md

 If you work with multiple copies of this repository, you can point all of them to the same disk cache by overwriting these configs in either a `.bazelrc.local` file in each copy, or a `~/.bazelrc` file in your home directory.

+### Haskell profiling builds

+To build Haskell executables with profiling enabled, pass `-c dbg` to Bazel, e.g. `bazel build -c dbg damlc`.
+If you want to build the whole SDK with profiling enabled use `daml-sdk-head --profiling`.